-The Government Work Plan 2021-2025: Investing in Islanders, Our Island and Our Future is the States' integrated action plan for this political term that focuses resources on our immediate economic, social and environmental needs and lays the groundwork for a bright future.
+The Government Work Plan 2021-2025: Investing in Islanders, Our Island and Our Future is the States' integrated action plan for this political term.

-- Responding to the COVID-19 pandemic; an ongoing 'must-do' activity as the Island transitions to living with COVID-19 through testing and tracing, vaccination and easing border restrictions.
+- Responding to the COVID-19 pandemic; an ongoing 'must-do' activity as the Island transitions to living with COVID-19.

 - Managing the effects of Brexit and meeting international standards; also an essential priority area - our jurisdiction's autonomy, international identity and adherence to international obligations must be maintained within the changed global landscape.

 - Delivering the recovery actions; focusing on complementary actions that government should progress to best facilitate the Island's recovery from the pandemic.

 - Re-shaping government; centred on those actions which will make the greatest contribution towards a more effective and affordable form of government and a more community-focused public service.

 Below are some FAQs on the Plan.